What are the use cases that Success Plans solve?

 - I want to ensure the handoff between Sales and Services happens for my customer -> CTA

-Can I report on Success Plans and Objectives in Report Builder?
+Can I report on Plans and Objectives in Report Builder?

-- Yes, you can create a report on Objectives by reporting on the ‘Call to Action’ object and applying a filter for ‘Type Name = Objective’.
+- Yes, you can create a report on Objectives by reporting on the ‘Call to Action’ object and applying a filter for ‘Type Name = Objectives’.

-Will I have the same functionality on an Objective as I do on a CTA (Create different layouts by Objective Type)?
+Will I have the same functionality on an Objective as I do on a CTA (i.e., Link SF Records, Create different layouts by Objective Type)?